teeekay/CarND-Vehicle-Detection/Assignment5.TonyKnight.md

 #### Scaler

 The values of the 3 types of features (Color Histogram, Color Distribution, HOG) were normalized using Scikit's `StandardScaler()` which was fit to the training set on line 99 of [combofeatures.py](https://github.com/teeekay/CarND-Vehicle-Detection/blob/master/combofeatures.py).
-Figures 4 and 5 show images of cars and non-cars in the training set, and the resulting plots of features before and after normalization.
+Figure 4 shows images of cars and non-cars in the training set, and the resulting plots of features before and after normalization.

 ---